hkanjohansson/Battleship/README.md

 # Battleship

 ## How to Use the Program
+There are three test cases in the GameMain.
+One for two AI players, one human and one AI and two humans.
+These are started after getting prompted to input anything from the keyboard.
 ### Placement of Ships
 When starting the program, if you have chosen to play as a human player you will be prompted to where you want to put your ships.
 If you try to put a ship where it already is another one or outside the game area, you will be told to place your ship in a correct way.

-The case for the AI player is the placing is done by generating random integers and the same checks as for the human player is applied.
+The case for the AI player is the placing is done by generating random integers, and the same checks as for the human player is applied.

 ### Firing